PokemonAutomation/ComputerControl/Wiki/Developer/ImageMatching.md

 PokeCenterIcon-Template.png is the template image.
 It’s located in the Resources folder.

 <img src="images/template-image-original.png">

-> Side note: If you want to create a template image for another detector, I recommend ensuring screenshots are in 1080p.
-One easy way to do this is to take screenshots from within the Computer Control program.
-Screenshots taken from the Switch are lower resolution (720p) and can cause issues with image matching.
-Then, use an image editor (like MS Paint or Paint.net) to crop down to the area of interest.
-Use the magic wand tool to remove most of the unwanted background.
-Then use the eraser tool to delete any remaining unwanted pixels.

 Still looking within the WaterfillTemplateMatcher constructor, the next two color parameters are for applying color filters for Waterfilling the template.
 In other words, the template is not being used as is, but rather is a Waterfill object.
 In this case, the color filter keeps all pixels with Red: 150-255, Green: 0-100, Blue: 0-100. i.e. the filter keeps all the red portions of the Pokecenter icon.
 The largest group of connected red pixels is the Waterfill object that is selected.
 This resulting Waterfill object is the template that we will use for comparing against objects on the screen.
 Note, another reminder that the red arc and dot inside the icon aren't connected to the rest of the icon, so these won't be a part of the Waterfill template object.
 In other words, the red arc and dot aren't relevant for meeting the aspect ratio and area ratio requirements.
 However, they are relevant for meeting the RMSD threshold, which doesn't use Waterfill objects, but rather cropped images.